-And the powerful state is an actor, too.
-But it has got a 193 national kind of a collective personality which is similar to the identity of a human being.
+- 193 And the powerful state is an actor, too.
+But it has got a national kind of a collective personality which is similar to the identity of a human being.
 The Leviathan is civilized by democracy.
 Although a Western democracy always includes the state and the civil society, both could act autonomously, too.
-Separating state and society is an approach more common to the US-American thinking.

-But in the end, empathy is "one of the three" leading ideals 194 of a civilized social system that is based on the "in group" thinking or the "we model" tends to focus on justice.
+Separating state and society is an approach more common to the US-American thinking. - 194 But in the end, empathy is "one of the three" leading ideals of a civilized social system that is based on the "in group" thinking or the "we model" tends to focus on justice.
 And, Western law tends to lead the focus on justice.
-It offers very high ideals for the democratic law and each of its executions to hide behind and to neutralize personal responsibility of every member of a democratic society.

-195 This is not a call for another system, but for personal transparency.
-And the democrat who is therefore serious about looking for justice should ask for the common sense of justice.
+It offers very high ideals for the democratic law and each of its executions to hide behind and to neutralize personal responsibility of every member of a democratic society. - And the democrat who is therefore serious about looking for justice should ask for the common sense of justice.
 131 Jurisprudence will lead him, for instance, to Aristotle and Thomas Aquinas, who both created the basics for the liberal natural rights of Locke, Hobbes etc. Both authors have never reduced justice to pure reciprocity and mere Equity.
 Justice is more than mere reciprocity.
-Although "iustitia commutative" describes the well known core of iustice, it needs additions.
+Although "iustitia commutative" describes the well known core of justice, it needs additions.
 Aristotle added "iustitia distributive" depending on rights.
 Romans brought in the social role of a person "suum cuique".
 Rawls for instance transfers Kant's categorical moral principle of Generalizing into political Jurisprudence by generalizing chances for everyone and providing political stability as well.
 132 But let us go back to Thomas Aquinas.
 He influences the later natural right by combining Christian theology, scientific scholastic thinking and natural law.
-He adds the legal form of justice, thus providing an early kind of generalization, and the call for charity.
-133
+He adds the legal form of justice, thus providing an early kind of generalization, and the call for charity.133